The Planet Jupiter

 Callisto, the last of the Galilean moons is comprised of even quantities of rock and ice and a thin atmosphere of carbon dioxide and oxygen.
 It is possible it has liquid water buried 100km below its surface.

-The newest batch of 12 moons to be discovered (in 2018) were found a large distance out from the plant with most orbiting in a retrograde direction (e.g. opposite Jupiters spin) as described below.
+The newest batch of 12 moons to be discovered (in 2018) were found a large distance out from the planet with most orbiting in a retrograde direction (e.g. opposite Jupiters spin) as described below.
 Article

 Jupiter and Man